 I would skip Agadir as there is a lot of mass tourism and the town is not really worth visiting.
 However, if you want to stock up at the supermarket, you should do it here.

 Legzira was famous for its Elephant Rock, an arch made of the red rock typical of the region.
 Unfortunately, it collapsed a few years ago.
 But there are many more rock arches at the beach, they are just not as impressive.
+It still is one of the best free things to do in Morocco though.

 The small bay has a few hotels and appartments overlooking the Atlantic.
 Note that you have to park your car above the village and carry your luggage down the stairs.